Recognizing medical emergencies

 Upon arriving at an emergency room, the person will be evaluated right away.
 Life- or limb-threatening conditions will be treated first.
 People with conditions that are not life- or limb-threatening may have to wait.

-CALL YOUR LOCAL EMERGENCY NUMBER (SUCH AS 911) IF:
+CALL 911 OR YOUR LOCAL EMERGENCY NUMBER IF:

 - The person's condition is life threatening (for example, the person is having a heart attack or severe allergic reaction)